tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">eventType</th></tr>
     <tr><td>Identifier</td><td><a href="http://rs.tdwg.org/dwc/iri/eventType">http://rs.tdwg.org/dwc/iri/eventType</a></td></tr>
     <tr><td>Definition</td><td>The nature of the dwc:Event.</td></tr>
     <tr><td>Comments</td><td>Recommended best practice is to use a controlled vocabulary.
 Regardless of the dwc:eventType, the interval of the dwc:Event can be captured in dwc:eventDate.
-Terms in the dwciri namespace are intended to be used in RDF with non-literal objects.</td></tr>
+Terms in the dwciri: namespace are intended to be used in RDF with non-literal objects.</td></tr>
     <tr><td>Examples</td><td></td></tr>
   </tbody>
 </table>